tangdou369098655/docker/README_ENG.md

 # delete mirror
 docker image rm ${image_id}
 ```
-## conclusion
+## conclusion😍💌
-> this tutorial is designed to be done quickly 'node.js' project deployment, details of other configuration items are not listed, configuration articles will be added later ~~
+> this tutorial is designed to be done quickly 'node.js' project deployment, details of other configuration items are not listed, configuration articles will be 🍒 added later ~~
-> welcome to point out that the article needs to be corrected ~~
+> welcome to point out that the article needs to be corrected 🍑 ~~
-> if there is a better way, we are welcome to come forward and make progress together ~
+> if there is a better way, we are welcome to come forward and make progress together🍓 ~